Development Economics (M.Sc.)

-Degree: Master of Arts (M.A.) with two optional double degree programmes
+Degree: Master of Science (M.Sc.) with two optional double degree programmes

 Programme duration: 4 Semester